About Chase

 The Chase Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Lake County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Chase, Michigan residents are available through the local police department and authorized providers in Lake County.
+Fingerprinting services for Chase, Michigan residents are available through local police (where present) and authorized providers in Lake County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Lake County Sheriff's Office for scheduling and fees.

 To register to vote in Chase, Michigan, residents can register online through the Michigan Secretary of State's website, by mail, or in person at the Lake County elections office.
 Michigan requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Michigan Secretary of State's voter lookup tool.
 For local municipal elections in Chase, contact the Lake County Clerk's office for schedules and ballot information.

-Property records for Chase, Michigan are maintained by the Lake City/Township Assessor's Office and the Lake County Register of Deeds.
+Property records for Chase, Michigan are maintained by the City of Chase Assessor and the Lake County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Lake County, including parcels in Chase.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Lake County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Michigan counties provide online property record searches through their county websites.
-For in-person requests, visit the Lake County offices at the county courthouse.
 The Lake County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Chase, Michigan residents are available through both county and state offices.
 The Michigan Department of Health and Human Services, Vital Records, located in Lansing, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Michigan.
 Orders can be placed online, by mail, or in person.
 Locally, the Lake County Clerk's office issues marriage licenses and maintains marriage records for Lake County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.